AntonC9018/Hopper_University_Paper/paper.md

 I just thought about this a little differently.
 I though about the view and the model as these two completely independent systems, the view being connected to the model with a tiny bridge.
 This can work, but it is not very scalable.
-Instead, the view is connected to the model all over the place, via events, while the model knows nothing about the view.
+Instead, the view should be connected to the model all over the place, via events, while the model knows nothing about the view.

 #### 3.2.3.1.
 The idea of a History

 Initially, I imagined model and view being connected via the *history*.
 The model would push updates on what events happened in the world throught this history.
 For example, when the player is attacked, the `being attacked` update is saved on the history.
 The view would update its state and decide what animations to play after all of the events have happened.

 So I imagined it this way: there are a bunch of separated state machines in the player view, all responsible for the different events.
 For example, there is a state machine for a dash.
 A dash means an attack immediately followed by a movement.
 There is also a state machine for moving, which consists of just the moving update.

 So, after a turn in the model has been processed and the history has been filled up, the view would get the history and try running all of the state machines on it.
-So, if a player both attacked and then moved on the same turn, the view will receive the history with 2 updates: attacking and moving.
+So, if a player both attacked and then moved on the same turn, the view will receive the history containing 2 updates: attacking and moving.
-The state machines will then be tried.
+Each of the state machines will then be tried.
 The dash is attacking then moving, so this state machine would succeed.
 The state machine for moving would also succeed, since the moving update is present.
 Out of these 2, the view will select the more complex one, that is, the dash, to display animations for.